Audio-WestlakeU/FullSubNet/docs/getting_started.md

   -O /path/to/your/enhancement/dir
 ```

+### Applying a Pre-trained Model

-Or, you use a pre-trained model downloaded from the [Releases Page](https://github.com/haoxiangsnr/FullSubNet/releases):
+Or, in the inference stage, you can use a pre-trained model downloaded from the [Releases Page](https://github.com/haoxiangsnr/FullSubNet/releases):

-1. As mentioned above, you need to check the noisy speech directory path and the sample rate in `FullSubNet/recipes/dns_interspeech_2020/fullsubnet/inference.toml`.
+1. As mentioned above, you need to check the noisy speech directory path and the sample rate in `FullSubNet/recipes/dns_interspeech_2020/fullsubnet/inference.toml` are correct.
-2. Changing the "-M" parameter to the path of the pre-trained model downloaded from the releases.
+2. Change the "-M" parameter to the path of the pre-trained model downloaded from the Releases Page.

-Check other details in `FullSubNet/recipes/dns_interspeech_2020/fullsubnet/inference.toml`.
+Check more details of inference parameters in `FullSubNet/recipes/dns_interspeech_2020/fullsubnet/inference.toml`.

 ### Metrics

-Calculating metrics (SI_SDR, STOI, WB_PESQ, NB_PESQ, etc.) using the following commandline:
+Calculating metrics (SI_SDR, STOI, WB_PESQ, NB_PESQ, etc.) using the following command lines:

 ```shell
 # Switching path